kamblega/Lab_Work/README.md

 ## 📌 Notes

-- Used Week 10 Student Repo to save initlite development effoets.
+- Used Week 10 Student Repo to save initial development effoets.